 Have you discovered a gap between the income you’d like to have in retirement and the income you think you’ll get based on your investments and current savings rate?
 It happens to lots of people.

-“They have a number in mind about how much they need to save before they can retire,” says Donna Peterson, Retirement Income Strategist at Wells Fargo Advisors.
+“They have a number in mind about how much they need to save before they can retire,” says Will Larson, Retirement Planning Strategist at Wells Fargo Advisors.
 “Sometimes they can get there and sometimes they can’t.”

 As concerning as it might be to discover a retirement income gap, knowing it’s there is the first step in closing it — usually by increasing your income and assets, reducing retirement spending, or both.